 Frustrated, Kumar reached for his reserve friend, and crutch.
-It had been weeks since he smoked a joint, as he was saving imbibing in the weed that allowed him escape from the world as it is, and the one he was trying to create, for emergencies only.
-But just as he brought his lighter to tip of the wackie tobacco cigarillo, he was presented with a clear glass vial of white powder by a man on horseback whose presence he least expected.
+It had been weeks since he smoked a joint, as he was saving imbibing the weed that allowed him escape from the world as it is (and the one he was trying to create) for emergencies only.
+But just as he brought his lighter to tip of the wackie tobaccie cigarillo, he was presented with a clear glass vial of white powder by a man on horseback whose presence he least expected.

-"This can be made more powerful and effective and clever with this," ex-sheriff, ex colonel, ex-prisonor and now Comrade Johnston said regarding the magic power as he stroked his fingers through his finally fully grown in symmetrical head of hair.
+"You can be more powerful, and effective, and clever with this," ex-sheriff, ex colonel, ex-prisoner and now Comrade Johnston said regarding the magic power as he stroked his fingers through his finally fully grown-in symmetrical head of hair.
 "It was recommended to me by a convicted doc in prison who turned my soul around.
+And by

-And by Doc Wilson to everyone here, just before he left two days ago to recruit more counties and doctors to join us."
+Doc Wilson to everyone here, just before he left two days ago to recruit more counties and doctors to join us."

-"And he recommends this to himself?"
+"And Doc Wilson recommends this to himself?"
 Kumar said as he opened up the vial for a test smell.